 We swam around for a while, some of the guys splashing the girls, but not really doing anything, until the girls got tired of the pool and adjourned to long chairs on the patio.
 The thing about pool parties is that they are kind of pointless unless you have a game, and that game was always going to be water polo in my pool, but none of the girls knew how to play.
-I had already set up the net on the concrete at the deep end; the pool wasnʼt large enough to play full court, so the rule was you had to return the ball to the shallow end every time there was a turnover.
 A couple of the nerds played, but not for long, since the game requires treading water for inordinate amounts of time.
 It was exhausting if you werenʼt trained for it.

 After fifteen minutes, we were down to four of us: Matty, Pete, Kevin, and me.
 Kevin was an aggressive, strong swimmer, but couldnʼt hit the goal to save his life.
-Instead he pounded the ball into a panel of the screen enclosure.
+The goal was set up on the deep end of the pool, so every time he missed the ball pounded a panel of the screen enclosure behind.

-“Sorry, bro,” he said, as Matty scooped the ball up from the patio and threw it to Pete.
-Pete was the best player of the four of us, and also the only player who also qualified as somewhat a nerd by taking honors classes.
-Pete swam the ball to the shallow end while Matty reentered the pool.
+“Sorry, bro,” he said, as Matty scooped the ball up from the patio and threw it to Pete, who swam the ball to the shallow end while Matty reentered the pool.
 I let Kevin press Pete, but Pete skipped the ball past him to Matty, who took the shot and scored.
 Kevin mumbled a ʻfuckʼ, and the nerds still watching golf-clapped politely.